SaladTechnologies/salad-cloud-docs/products/sce/guides/openvoice-api.md

 2. **Pick compute resources:** That is the best part.
 Pick how much cpu, ram and gpu you want to allocate to your process.
 The prices are very low in comparison to all the other cloud solutions, so be creative.
 TTS process can be run on any GPU.
 Check out our benchmark to choose which GPU is better for your needs.
-3. **Optional Settings**: Salad gives you some great options like health check probe, external logging and passing environment variables.
+3. **Optional Settings**: SaladCloud gives you some great options like health check probe, external logging and passing environment variables.
 4. **Container Gateway.** Click “Edit“ next to it, check “Enable Container Gateway“ and set port to 80: